Who Still Funds ALEC?

 BIG TOBACCO & ALCOHOL COMPANIES

 Big tobacco corporations Altria (formerly Phillip Morris) and Reynolds American are two of ALEC’s biggest historic funders and longtime members.
-Alcoholic beverage companies such Anheuser-Busch and Diageo are also members and funders of ALEC.
+Anheuser-Busch is also a member and funder of ALEC, while MillerCoors cut ties with the organization in 2012.

-Not surprisingly, Koch Industries, Americans for Prosperity, and the Koch family foundations have been longtime members and funders of ALEC.
+Not surprisingly, Koch Industries, Americans for Prosperity, the Koch family foundations, and many other Koch-funded groups have been longtime members and funders of ALEC.

-ALEC member shipping, railroad, and transportation companies include United Parcel Service (UPS), FedEx, Transurban, BNSF Railroad, and Norfolk Southern.
+ALEC member shipping, railroad, and transportation companies include UPS, FedEx, Transurban, BNSF Railroad, and Norfolk Southern.